AWikia/Level/README.md

   - Extended Latin F
 - Based on the aging System font from Microsoft Windows
 - Low-curve glyph designs, akin to the OFL Orbitron Font
-- Usable in browsers and in all sizes, compared to Bitmap fonts shipped with Windows
+- Usable in all browsers, apps and sizes, compared to Bitmap fonts shipped with Windows
 - Extendable with future releases when required

 ## Availability